reflectoring/reflectoring.github.io/_posts/2020-12-03-spring-boot-exception-hanlding.md

   "path": "/product/1"
 }
 ```
-We might want to keep value of `include-stacktrace` flag to `never` only, at least in production, as it might reveal internal
+We might want to keep the value of `include-stacktrace` flag to `never` only, at least in production, as it might reveal internal
 workings of the application.

 Moving on!
-The status and error message - `500` - indicates that something is wrong with our code but in actuality it's a client error, and
+The status and error message - `500` - indicates that something is wrong with our code but in actuality, it's a client error, and
-our current status code doesn't correctly indicate that.
+our current status code doesn't correctly reflect that.
 Unfortunately, this is as far as we can go with the `server.error` configurations.

 ## `@ResponseStatus`

-`@ResponseStatus` as the name suggests it allows us to modify the http status of our response.
+`@ResponseStatus` as the name suggests allows us to modify the HTTP status of our response.
 It can be applied at following
 places:
 * On the exception class itself
 * Along with `@ExceptionHandler` annotation on methods
 * Along with `@ControllerAdvice` annotation on classes

-In this section we will be looking at the first point only.
+In this section, we will be looking at the first point only.

-Coming back to the problem at hand that is our error responses weren't giving us status codes that better represent the
+Let's come back to the problem at hand which is our error responses aren't giving us status codes that better represent the
 corresponding error message.

-To address this we can we annotate our Exception class with `@ResponseStatus` and pass in the desired http response status
+To address this we can we annotate our Exception class with `@ResponseStatus` and pass in the desired HTTP response status
 in its value property:

 ```java